goldblocx/api/docs/products/rates.md

 # Exchange Rates

-Returns calculates amounts with use the current exchange rates.
+This operation allows calculating amounts with uthe se the current exchange rates.

 Provides the exchange rate, converted amounts for some parameters of the exchange deal.
-In the body of the request you should provide a currency code (the asset's identifier) both source and target currencies ("source\_code" and "target\_code" fields) and some amount to convert.
+In the body of the request you should provide a currency code (the asset's identifier) both source and target currencies ("source_code" and "target_code" fields) and some amount to convert.

-The value can be specified in source or target currency ("source\_value" or "target\_value").
+The value can be specified in source or target currency ("source_value" or "target_value").

 ### REQUEST: